Facilities Master Plan 2018

 By aligning resources to ensure that faculties meet the needs of the District in collaboration with community members and stakeholders.

-A community survey was created to gather input for the preparation of the Facilities Master Plan.
-The survey was offered to anyone in the community beginning November 2017 until mid January 2018 on the Saddleback Valley Unified School District Website.
+Input from the community is essential in the Facilities Master Planning process.
+A community survey was available for anyone's input beginning November 2017 until mid January 2018 on the Saddleback Valley Unified School District Website.
+The survey's availability was shared by the school sites and at the various community meetings.
 This survey was available in English and in Spanish.
+Over 1,500 survey responses were received.

 Saddleback Valley Unified School District serves the County of Orange and the cities of Aliso Viejo, Irvine, Laguna Hills, Laguna Woods, Lake Forest, Mission Viejo and Rancho Santa Margarita.
 The Community Committee is comprised of representatives from each of these cities, District Cabinet members and District union representatives.
-The role of these District and community leaders is to provide input, guidance and recommendations on the Facilities Master Plan 2018 and actions needed to continue our facilities improvements.
+The role of these District and community leaders in the Community Committee is to provide input, guidance and recommendations on the Facilities Master Plan 2018 and identify actions needed to continue our facilities improvements.

 Dr. Edward Wong